 Mixing the Batter

 1. To start making the batter for this lemon cake, simply whisk the wet ingredients in a large mixing bowl.
-These include gluten free ingredients like whole eggs, your favourite plant milk, lemon juice, vanilla, and olive oil.
+These include gluten free ingredients like whole eggs, your favourite plant milk, maple syrup or alternative, lemon juice, vanilla, and olive oil.
 For the plant milk, you may use whatever you like such as almond milk, soy milk, or cashew milk.
 However, if you are fine with dairy, you can include dairy milk instead.

 3. At this point, whisk until the batter doesn’t contain any lumps.
 It might be beneficial to whisk in the dry ingredients a little at a time to prevent the formation of lumps in the first place and create a smoother batter as well.